Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 5. Digital-First Stars, Real-World Impact

-New movie directors from YouTube, like Marques Brownlee with his tech docu-films.
+New movie directors from YouTube, like Marques Brownlee, with his tech docu-films.

 Culture Shift: The gap differentiating “internet famous” and “Hollywood famous” is fully gone.